davidsntg/azure-dns-private-resolver-microhack/README.md

 **Do the same for spoke01-vnet**.

-**Restart** hub-vm and spoke01-vm.
+  > :warning: **Do not forget to restart hub-vm and spoke01-vm) to refresh their DNS configuration.**

-  > DNS server(s) used by Azure virtual machine (VM) come during VM boot via DHCP.
+  > DNS server(s) used by Azure virtual machine (VM) comes during VM boot via DHCP.
 By restarting VMs here, they will pick the new DNS server to use.

 ## Option b - Task 3: Update Azure DNS Forwarding Ruleset

 We must rework the current Forwarding Ruleset so that:
 - All DNS queries (for all domains) from spokes will be sent to the Azure Firewall private IP
-- DNS queries to from the hub *contoso.internal* are sent to `10.233.2.4`
+- DNS queries from the hub to *contoso.internal* are sent to `10.233.2.4`

 Here is this global architecture redesign

 ![image](images/architecture-fw-and-ruleset.png)

 As you can see, we now have 2 different rulesets with different rules: one for the hub and one for the spoke(s):
-- Spoke DNS Forwarding Ruleset: make sure that every DNS requests coming from the spoke vnets go through the Azure Firewall
+- Spoke DNS Forwarding Ruleset: make sure that every DNS request coming from the spoke vnets go through the Azure Firewall
 - Hub DNS Forwarding Ruleset: as *contoso.azure* and *privatelink.postgresql.database.azure.com* Private DNS zones are already attached to the hub and are resolvable, no forwarding rules are required

 We can also notice that the DNS settings for the Hub Vnet is pointing to the IP address of the Azure Firewall instead of *Default (Azure provided)*.
-From a DNS standpoint, both configurations are valid but the first option has the advantage to send all DNS queries originating from the Hub Vnet into the Azure FW and to be able to see the associated logs.
+From a DNS standpoint, both configurations are valid but the first option has the advantage of sending all DNS queries originating from Hub Vnet into the Azure FW and to being able to see the associated logs.

-First, let's remove unnecessary rules from the hub Forwarding Ruleset
+First, let's remove unnecessary rules from the hub Forwarding Ruleset:

 ![image](images/dnsforwardingruleset-hub-chal-3b.png)

-Then, let's link the spoke Forwarding Ruleset (created during setup but not attached to anything so far)
+Then, let's link the spoke Forwarding Ruleset (created during setup but not attached to anything so far) to spoke01-vnet:

 ![image](images/dnsforwardingruleset-spoke01-link-chal-3b.png)

-And finally, complete the rules of this ruleset
+And finally, complete the rules of this ruleset:

 ![image](images/dnsforwardingruleset-spoke01-rules-chal-3b.png)

 ## Task 4: Update Onpremise DNS Forwarding Ruleset

-Instead of pointing to DNS Private Resolver Inbound IP address for *\*.postgres.database.azure.com* and *contoso.azure* domains, requests will be forward to Azure Firewall private IP address in the hub:
+Instead of pointing to DNS Private Resolver Inbound IP address for *\*.postgres.database.azure.com* and *contoso.azure* domains, requests will be forwarded to Azure Firewall private IP address in the hub:

 ![image](images/onpremisednsruleset-azfwhub.png)